stack-of-tasks/pinocchio/doc/c-maths/b-joints.md

 ## Geometry

 Joints are not simple objects, it can be difficult to deal with.
-To facilitate their description Pinocchio use the lie algebra which is describe in the *Dealing with Lie bgroup geometry * chapter.
-Let's take the base joints and express them using lie algebra :
+To facilitate their description Pinocchio uses the Lie algebra which is described in the *Dealing with Lie bgroup geometry * chapter.
+Let's take the base joints and express them using Lie algebra :

 - the **revolute** joint is a \f$ SO(2)\f$ object.